Ada-Developers-Academy/core-unit-1/while-loops/problem-set-while-loops.md

 ##### !question

 Let's sum some numbers!
-We will write a function called `silly_sum` that reads a series of numbers from user input and returns the sum.
-To keep things interesting, let's also decide that entering `0` means the user is done entering input, and that we'll also stop asking for further input if the sum reaches or exceeds `1000`.
+We will write a function called `silly_sum` that reads a series of numbers from user input and returns the sum while following the rules below.

 Provide an implementation for `silly_sum` so that it
 - reads numbers from the user (use `input_int`) summing as we go until either